 At first, ending my reward system seemed like a daunting task, and I had many questions and concerns.
 Could students really be kind to each other or complete their classwork without receiving tickets?
 Could I manage the classroom and nurture positive behavior without a quick, convenient system that required me to think and say very little?
 How could I teach efficiently while also carefully choosing words that would help students develop into strong, independent members of our learning community?

 But then I remembered my own learning experiences, the ones that had the greatest impact on me.
 What made certain teachers of mine so powerfully motivating?
-One characteristic that stood out was the specific feedback they gave to let me know exactly what I was doing well.
-Because my teachers’ reinforcing language had helped me develop my academic skills—and become a responsible community member—I was confident that using reinforcing language with my own students would have a similar impact.
+One characteristic that stood out was the specific feedback they gave.
+It let me know exactly what I was doing well.
+My teachers’ reinforcing language had helped me develop my academic skills and become a responsible community member.
+I was confident that using reinforcing language with my own students would have a similar impact.
 And I decided that if I allowed myself to learn this language slowly and steadily, I could eventually master it.

 I began this learning at a Responsive Classroom summer workshop.
 We studied the characteristics of reinforcing language—clear and direct, genuine and respectful, and specific—and practiced using it.
 Afterward, I read The Power of Our Words: Teacher Language That Helps Children Learn.
 I then felt much more prepared to replace my ticket system when school started that fall.